Moringa

 Clinical Studies

-- ^ a b c d e f Jaiswal D, et al. Effect of Moringa oleifera Lam. leaves aqueous extract therapy on hyperglycemic rats.
+- ^ a b c d e f Jaiswal D, et al. Effect of Moringa oleifera Lam. leaves aqueous extract routine on hyperglycemic rats.
 J Ethnopharmacol.
 (2009)

 - ^ a b c Rufai S, et al. Genetic Dissection of New Genotypes of Drumstick Tree (Moringa oleifera Lam.)
 Using Random Amplified Polymorphic DNA Marker.
 Biomed Res Int.
 (2013)